Police: Man Tried To Rape Woman Inside Miami Walmart

 MIAMI (CBSMiami) – A man is facing serious charges after police said he tried to rape a woman inside a Walmart store in Miami.

-Police said it happened Sunday at around 9:30 p.m. inside the Walmart on the 3200 block of NW 79th Street.READ MORE: 'She Had To Protect Her Husband': Shoutout Inside NW Dade Dollar Store, No One Hurt
+Police said it happened Sunday at around 9:30 p.m. inside the Walmart on the 3200 block of NW 79th Street.READ MORE: How To Help The People Of Ukraine

-The said Brendan Jarmal Harvey, 28, of Miami Gardens, approached a woman from behind, pulled her dress up and began grabbing her.
+The said Jarmal Bredan Harvey, 28, of Miami Gardens, approached a woman from behind, pulled her dress up and began grabbing her.

 That is when police said the victim turned and he pushed her to the ground.